How to make a rack of Ribs in the Instant Pot with cream soda

 Also, don’t forget to remove the membrane on the back of the rack.
 It is a thin layer that you must remove in order to penetrate the flavorings you are adding.
 Simply use a butter knife and go under the layer and peel back the membrane.

 I’m sure you are wondering what the rack is that we used.
-Another brilliant creation of my husbands.
+BEER CAN CHICKEN RACK HERE Another brilliant creation of my husbands.
 It is a versatile beer can chicken holder/rack that you can use for a whole chicken, turkey, and as shown here today wrapping around some ribs.
+You can also use this rack in the oven or the BBQ.
+We have even used it to wrap sausages and pour sauerkraut on top HERE.
 The skewers are for veggies if you so choose potatoes or corn to add with your chicken.
 That would be preferably if you are using that on the BBQ, because obviously cooking times vary in our pots for meat and veggies.

 This is what whole chicken looks like if done in the Instant Pot.
 After cooking your bird for about 25 minutes in the Pot you can pop it under the broiler to get that skin nice and crispy.